Official: Gas leaks around 1/3 of Denmark's CO2 emissions | Headlines

 - Denmark

-A Danish official says the Nord Stream gas leaks in the Baltic Sea could emit the equivalent of one third of Denmark's total annual greenhouse gas emissions.
+The Nord Stream pipeline leaks pumping huge volumes of natural gas into the Baltic Sea could discharge the equivalent of one third of Denmark's total annual greenhouse gas emissions, a Danish official warned Wednesday.

-Kristoffer Bottzauw, head of the Danish Energy Agency, said Wednesday that the emissions from the three gas leaks on the Nord Stream 1 and 2 pipelines correspond to approximately 32% of annual Danish CO2 emissions.
-The Danish emissions in 2020 were approximately 45 million tonnes of CO2.
+Kristoffer Bottzauw, head of the Danish Energy Agency, said emissions from the three leaks on the underwater Nord Stream 1 and 2 pipelines correspond to approximately 32% of annual Danish carbon dioxide emissions.
+Danish emissions in 2020 were approximately 45 million tonnes of CO2.

+Sabotage is suspected to have caused the leaks, and seismologists said Tuesday that explosions rattled the Baltic Sea before they were discovered.
+The incidents came as the EU struggles to keep a lid on soaring gas and electricity prices.

+Bottzauw told a press conference that his agency expects the gas to be out of the pipes, that run from Russia to Germany, by Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)